PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_animals.md

 We will consider a reaction-diffusion system having two types of particles, *A* and *B*.
 The system is not representing a predator-prey relationship, but you may think of *A* as a prey and *B* as a predator for reasons that will become clear soon.

-Both types of particles diffuse randomly through the plane, but the *A* particles typically diffuse more quickly as the *B* particles.
+Both types of particles diffuse randomly through the plane, but the *A* particles typically diffuse more quickly than the *B* particles.
 In our simulation, we assume that *A* particles diffuse twice as quickly as *B* particles; in terms of the random walk, this faster diffusion means that in a single "step", an *A* particle moves twice as far as a *B* particle.

 **STOP**: Say that we release one *A* particle and one *B* particle at the same location.
 On average, how much farther from the origin will *A* be than *B* after *n* steps?
 {: .notice--primary}